acedrew/slides/_presentation/bringing-observability.md

   - format: sectionbreak
     title: what we’re building now

+  - format: single-topbar
+    title: what is retro-commissioning?
+    text: process to restore and optimize operating building systems to their design intent

   - format: sectionbreak
     title: intent ≠ state

+  - format: single-topbar
+    title: buildings are complicated.
+    text: conditioning spaces in commercial buildings more closely resembles a complex industrial process than your home AC

   - format: single
     text: an industrial process with a different product in every room, and the product changes multiple times each day